mongodb/specifications/source/server-selection/server-selection-tests.rst

 - PRIMARY

-  - the slaveOK wire protocol flag is NOT set
+  - the SecondaryOk wire protocol flag is NOT set
   - $readPreference is NOT used

 - PRIMARY_PREFERRED

-  - the slaveOK wire protocol flag is set
+  - the SecondaryOk wire protocol flag is set
   - $readPreference is used

 - SECONDARY

-  - the slaveOK wire protocol flag is set
+  - the SecondaryOk wire protocol flag is set
   - $readPreference is used

 - SECONDARY_PREFERRED

-  - the slaveOK wire protocol flag is set
+  - the SecondaryOk wire protocol flag is set
   - if ``tag_sets`` or ``hedge`` are specified $readPreference is used, otherwise $readPreference is NOT used

 - NEAREST

-  - the slaveOK wire protocol flag is set
+  - the SecondaryOk wire protocol flag is set
   - $readPreference is used